razavi32/kustomize-demo/README.md

 In this demo, we're going to create a patch that 1) adds an initial container to show the mysql service name and 2) adds an environment variable that allows wordpress to find the mysql database.

-Create a file called patch.yaml with the following content.
+Create a file called patch.yaml in the base directory with the following content.

 ```bash
 apiVersion: apps/v1